 Importance of Rest.

 This is a hard one to continue to teach as kids start to drop their naps, but I am a firm believer in rest time even after nap time has become a thing of the past.
 Both of my kids are now at the point where they won’t nap, but I insist that they have “quiet time” or “rest time” in their rooms every day.

 This not only gives them time to learn to play happily on their own while I get stuff done.
 It also teaches them that rest is just as important as working hard.
 This is a lesson I think we, as adults, should probably re-learn too!

 Importance of Family.

 In my house, there is nothing more important than family.
-I want my children to understand that they are more important than my job, my hobbies, and all the other things taking up space in my life.
+I want my children to understand that they are more important than my job, hobbies, and other things taking up space in my life.

 I want them to feel how important they are to me.
-Also, I want to teach them that putting their family first in their lives is also important, even if it’s hard (because, let’s face it, loving our family can be challenging sometimes!).
+Also, I want to teach them that putting their family first in their lives is also important, even if it’s hard (because, let’s face it, loving our family can sometimes be challenging!).

-Teaching our children to recognize what they’ve learned on a daily basis and appreciate the opportunities to learn in new situations is a skill that will serve them well.
-As they get older and start becoming more independent in action and thought.
+Teaching our children to recognize what they’ve learned daily and appreciate the opportunities to learn in new situations is a skill that will serve them well as they get older and start becoming more independent in action and thought.